 CIVIL CONSPIRACY

-this is a supplemental action for other civil claims for civil conspiracy by Cross Defendant and Third Party Defendants pursuant to the state laws of Illinois and Federal law.
+That Cross Plaintiff repeats and realleges each and every allegation contained in paragraph "1" through “151”, as though fully set forth herein.

-Cross Plaintiff repeat and reallege each and every allegation contained in paragraph "1" through "47”, as though fully set forth herein.
+That this is a supplemental action for other civil claims for civil conspiracy by Cross Defendant and Third Party Defendants pursuant to the state laws of Illinois and Federal law.

-Cross Defendant and Third Party Defendants have conspired together to defraud Cross Plaintiff by misleading this court and others regarding the beneficiary(ies) of the Policy(ies) , who they knew had direct beneficial interests in the Policy(ies)and filing this case without knowledge of Cross Plaintiff and his children’s counsel in attempts to convert the Policy Proceeds.
+That Cross Defendant and Third Party Defendants have conspired together to defraud Cross Plaintiff by misleading this court and others regarding the beneficiary(ies) of the Policy(ies) , who they knew had direct beneficial interests in the Policy(ies)and filing this case without knowledge of Cross Plaintiff and his children’s counsel in attempts to convert the Policy(ies) Proceeds.

-as a result of the defendants' acts, Cross Plaintiff now suffers and will continue to suffer irreparable injury and monetary damages, and that Cross Plaintiff is entitled to damages sustained to date and continuing in excess of at least EIGHT MILLION DOLLARS ($8,000,000.00) as well as punitive damages, costs and attorney's fees.
+That as a result of the defendants' acts, Cross Plaintiff now suffers and will continue to suffer irreparable injury and monetary damages, and that Cross Plaintiff is entitled to damages sustained to date and continuing in excess of at least EIGHT MILLION DOLLARS ($8,000,000.00) as well as punitive damages, costs and attorney's fees.

 COUNT VI